• This section is for roleplays only.

 ...You are not this.
 You are not made of whatever Corrinth is made of.

 And then, with a sigh, she seems to relax triumphantly and shed the color and the texture of your skin and fur, the shape of your nose and your ears.
-She reverts, first into her true form, before regaining the ordinary human appearance you were familiar with before her departure.
+She reverts, first into the ordinary human appearance you were familiar with before her departure.
 She laughs a bit at your terrorized expression before stooping to examine your quarry.
 "Well done," she says in her own voice.
 "I just flew in from Zuklanar; the job is done, Agranne.
 You'll hear tomorrow morning that they killed you, not far from where you grew up.
 I just happened to land riiiight about the time Ika set that fire," she explains, glancing over to your partner in crime, who you only now realize is deeply frightened, herself.

 "I saw the whole thing; you're still so raw, but incredible," Corrinth extolls.
 "Is tonight the night, then?
 Can I finally call you my sister?"